-I declare on behalf of e) Regulations, 1985 and with the Code of n Places of Assembly.
-Numbers entering Manager or authorized person of the premise es Date// Copy and number of Fire Certificate Date of issue: Location:
+Safety in Places of Assembly (Ease of Esc that the venue is in compliance with Fire ape) Regulations, 1985 and with the Code of ety in Places of Assembly.
+Numbers entering nue management.
+Manager or authorized person of the pre ·mises Date// Copy and number of Fire Certificate Date of issue: Location: